A Comprehensive Study on the Robustness of Image Classification and Object Detection in Remote Sensing: Surveying and Benchmarking: Survey

 As the study of adversarial attack problems has progressed, researchers have found that generating adversarial examples in the digital domain presents considerable difficulties in launching successful attacks in the physical domain.
 Kurakin \etal \cite{kurakin2018adversarial} first discover that DNNs are also susceptible and vulnerable to adversarial attacks performed in real-world physical scenarios, \ie physical attacks.
 Notably, physical attacks carried out in real-world settings are significantly more dangerous than digital ones.
 Consequently, the practical feasibility of adversarial attack methods in physical contexts has emerged as a crucial area of research in the domain of machine learning security.
 However, physical attacks still face some challenges when compared to digital attacks, such as:

 \begin{itemize} \item Physical attack methods should be able to withstand the impact of the imaging process, which mainly includes optical lenses, image sensors, processors, \etc; \item Adversarial perturbations created using physical attack methods should be robust enough to handle the impact of dynamic environments when they face transformations across different domains, as shown in Fig. \ref{fig:across_domain_tranformation}; \item Adversarial perturbations for physical attacks should be as concealed as possible to avoid attention-grabbing anomalies.
-Digital attacks typically involve pixel-level modifications to images, which are difficult for human eyes to notice while it is challenging to make physical attacks unobtrusive. \end{itemize}
+In contrast, digital attacks typically involve limited pixel-level modifications to images, which is hard to notice while it is challenging to make physical attacks unobtrusive. \end{itemize}

 Consequently, numerous studies have aimed at assessing the physical adversarial robustness of DNNs in response to the concerns mentioned above during the past few years.
 Physical attacks are executed in practical settings that encompass a diverse range of tasks conducted in physical scenarios.
 Prior to executing a physical attack, it is imperative to fabricate the adversarial example properly.
 Attackers frequently prioritize the practicality of a given approach within a real-world setting, taking into account factors such as environmental interference, ease of manufacture, and avoidance of visual detection by human observers.
 In this paper, we formulate physical attacks in patch form due to the widespread popularity of adversarial patches as an approach for implementing physical attacks in real-world scenarios. we exhibit different forms of adversarial patches in Fig. \ref{fig:patch_forms}.